zareisajad/resume-builder-flask/README.md

 # Flask Resume Builder
 ![Screenshot 2021-12-07 at 19-02-35 Flask Resume Builder-min](https://user-images.githubusercontent.com/71011395/145061360-6f62877e-b849-434a-a3c2-0bf7be21552b.png)

+## About this app:
+this is a really simple but also usefull.

 ## Used In This App:
 - python3.8
 - flask frameword